tiagomarin/Space-Travelers-Hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Space-Travelers-Hub

-The  Space Traveler's Hub is an application where users can check out availble space rockets and book them or cancel the previously made booking.
-Also users can find a list of current missions along with their brief description and can join the selected mission or leave the mission the user joined earlier.
+The  Space Traveler's Hub is an application where users can check out available space rockets and book them or cancel the previously made booking.
+Also, users can find a list of current missions along with their brief description and can join the selected mission or leave the mission the user joined earlier.
 <br>
 <br>